particle-iot/docs/src/content/support/general/product-lifecycle-policy.md

 # Product Lifecycle Policy

 Our primary focus at Particle is to enable you and your team to create high-impact connected products — from your first prototype to millions of deployed units in the field.
-As new features and products are rolled out, it’s important for us to provide clarity around when and how to incorporate these capabilities into your IoT deployment.
+As new features and products are rolled out, it’s important for us to provide clarity around when and how to incorporate these capabilities into your IoT deployment and when platform Service Level Agreements (SLAs) you may have agreed with Particle apply.
 We apply consistent, industry-standard release phases to our growing portfolio of offerings as they move through their lifecycle.
 These phases apply both to Particle’s hardware and software products.

 Two pre-release lifecycle phases — [**Alpha**](#alpha) and [**Beta**](#beta) — are designed to allow customers to begin safely testing the latest Particle technology and providing us with early feedback.
 Products then move to [**General Availability**](#general-availability), which signals production readiness.
 Some products and features will eventually become [**Deprecated**](#deprecated), then ultimately reach [**End of Support**](#end-of-support) (hardware only) and/or [**End of Life**](#end-of-life).